 The Library is a member of the HELM Consortium and its collections fully-support the programmatic and leisure needs of our users.
-We offer both electronic and print books, scholarly articles, professional literature, course reserves, streaming video, circulating technology (laptops, chrome books, hotspots, calculators) and OER.
+We offer both electronic and print books, scholarly articles, professional literature, course reserves, streaming video, circulating technology (i.e., laptops, Chromebooks, hotspots, calculators) and Open Educational Resources (OERs).

-The libraries also offer study space for individuals and groups; networked computers with printing; wireless access; photocopying, color printing, and scanning massasoit.edu/its helpdesk@massasoit.mass.edu | x1139
+The libraries also offer study space for individuals and groups; networked computers with printing; wireless access; photocopying, color printing, and scanning.